XanaduAI/SFOpenBoson/doc/index.rst

 Getting started
 ===============

 To get the SFOpenBoson plugin installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
-Then, familiarise yourself with some background information on the time-propagation of :ref:`Gaussian Hamiltonians <gaussian_hamiltonians>` and :ref:`the Bose-Hubbard model <bosehubbard>`.
+Then, familiarize yourself with some background information on the time-propagation of :ref:`Gaussian Hamiltonians <gaussian_hamiltonians>` and :ref:`the Bose-Hubbard model <bosehubbard>`.

-For getting started with using the Hafnian library in your own code, have a look at the provided :ref:`tutorials <tutorial_gaussian>`.
+For getting started with using the SFOpenBoson plugin in your own code, have a look at the provided :ref:`Gaussian <tutorial_gaussian>` and :ref:`Bose-Hubbard <tutorial_BH>` tutorials.

 Finally, detailed documentation on the code and API is provided.